How to Transfer Music from iTunes to Android

 Transfer music from iTunes to Android

-Detect which music is in iTunes and on Android for quick and efficient syncing
+Detect music on each device for efficient syncing

 Extras